-Debt issuance costs, net of accumulated amortization, totaled \$20,507 and \$14,813 as of June 30, 2021 and 2020, respectively.
+Debt issuance costs, net of accumulated amortization, totaled \$0 and \$20,507 as of June 30, 2022 and 2021, respectively.
 During 2021, the loan associated with these debt issuance costs was repaid in full and as such the related debt issuance costs were fully amortized.
 During 2021, the Supporting Organization paid \$20,507 in debt issuance costs related to the new mortgage provided by Rollstone Bank.
-For the years ended June 30, 2021 and 2020, amortization expenses of \$14,813 and \$2,404, respectively, were added to interest costs in the accompanying statement of activities.
-Amortization of debt issuance costs on the above loan was amortized using an imputed interest of 3.64% as at June 30, 2020.
+For the years ended June 30, 2022 and 2021, amortization expenses of \$0 and \$14,813 respectively, were added to interest costs in the accompanying statement of activities.

-For the years ended June 30, 2021 and 2020, interest expense (including amortization of issuance costs) on the mortgage note payable amounted to \$13,018 and \$32,294, respectively.
+For the years ended June 30, 2022 and 2021, interest expense (including amortization of issuance costs) on the mortgage note payable amounted to \$0 and \$13,018, respectively.

 MDFA is providing financing to the Supporting Organization in the form of a General Fund loan in the amount of \$500,000 per the agreement dated June 28, 2021.
 The loan will be disbursed by a series of advances, per the terms and conditions stipulated in the Construction Loan Agreement.
 The proceeds are to be used for predevelopment costs in connection with the proposed redevelopment of the Theater Block.
-The note is secured by a first mortgage on and assignment of leases and rents for the real estate located at 675 Main Street, Fitchburg, MA.
+The note is secured by a first mortgage on and assignment of leases and rents for the real estate located at 675 Main Street, Fitchburg, Massachusetts.
 The note has a term of 5 years, maturing on June 28, 2026, and provides for a fixed rate of interest of 4% per annum.
 The loan requires monthly installments of interest effective August 1, 2021.
 The entire outstanding principal balance shall be due and paid at the earlier of (i) a triggering event or (ii) at maturity, June 28, 2026.
-A triggering event occurs when the property is transferred to another, abandoned, or financing of \$20M or more is secured.
-No disbursements have been made as of June 30, 2021.
+A triggering event occurs when the property is transferred to another, abandoned, or financing of \$20 million or more is secured.